LGBTQ rights in Hungary: Freedom of speech and expression

 In 2012, Jobbik MP Ádám Mirkóczki introduced a constitutional amendment to the Parliament seeking to ban "the promotion of sexual deviations".
 The amendment would punish the "promotion of homosexuality or other disorders of sexual behaviour" with up to eight years in prison.
 LMBT Federation, a Hungarian LGBT advocacy group, protested against the amendment and called on Parliament to reject it.
 The Democratic Coalition also voiced their opposition and called it "mean and shameful".
 The amendment ultimately failed to pass.

 In November 2016, the small Hungarian town of Ásotthalom passed a law banning "gay propaganda", Muslim call to prayer and Muslim clothing.
 Mayor László Toroczkai (Our Homeland) called on Christians locals to support a "holy war on Muslims and multiculturalism".
 In April 2017, after a lawsuit challenging the ban was filed, the Constitutional Court struck down the ban, ruling that it violated human rights law as it aimed to "limit directly the freedom of speech, conscience and religion".

 In June 2018, the Hungarian State Opera House cancelled 15 Billy Elliot performances, after pro-government newspaper Magyar Idők claimed that the show could turn children gay.
 However other 29 Billy Elliot performances would be held as planned.

 In November 2020, the town of Nagykáta adopted a resolution banning the dissemination and promotion of so-called "LGBT propaganda".

-After making pro-LGBT statements, former footballer and television pundit János Hrutka was fired by pro-government sports television Spíler TV in March 2021.
-Subsequently, the government media (Nemzeti Sport and FourFourTwo) began to revive his player contracts from the past twenty years, with the intention of expiration.